ShahmirK2000/swen755-SITS-Tactic/README.md

 - Initiating automated recovery or restart scripts
 - Temporarily routing requests to redundant or cached services

-This "push-based" heartbeat strategy minimizes network overhead and scales more efficiently across dozens of store locations, since the central monitor doesn't need to maintain a learge number of outgoing requests.
+This "push-based" heartbeat strategy minimizes network overhead and scales more efficiently across dozens of store locations, since the central monitor doesn't need to maintain a large number of outgoing requests.

 ## Workflow